LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/step2/text.md

-# Step 2: Enable the Crowdsec AppSec
+# Step 2: Enable CrowdSec AppSec

 We can install traefik using the official helm chart, and the values file provided.